python-eel/Eel/README.md

 ### Asynchronous Python

 Eel is built on Bottle and Gevent, which provide an asynchronous event loop similar to Javascript.
-A lot of Python's standard library implicitly assumes there is a single execution thread - to deal with this, Gevent "monkey patches" many of the standard modules such as `time`.
-This monkey patching is done automatically when you call `import eel`.
-For convenience, the two most commonly needed methods, `sleep()` and `spawn()` are provided directly from Eel (to save importing `time` and/or `gevent` as well).
+A lot of Python's standard library implicitly assumes there is a single execution thread - to deal with this, Gevent can "[monkey patch](https://en.wikipedia.org/wiki/Monkey_patch)" many of the standard modules such as `time`. ~~This monkey patching is done automatically when you call `import eel`~~.
+If you need monkey patching you should `import gevent.monkey` and call `gevent.monkey.patch_all()` *before* you `import eel`.
+Monkey patching can interfere with things like debuggers so should be avoided unless necessary.

+For most cases you should be fine by avoiding using `time.sleep()` and instead using the versions provided by `gevent`.
+For convenience, the two most commonly needed gevent methods, `sleep()` and `spawn()` are provided directly from Eel (to save importing `time` and/or `gevent` as well).

 In this example...
 ```python